 From their silent perches, grizzlies witnessed the first trains cross Crowsnest and Marias Passes, followed by settlers to populate the Rocky Mountain Trench, and Flathead and Elk Valleys.
 By the turn of the 20th century, the bear's outlook dimmed as wildlife was slaughtered across the continent.
 Here, however, grizzlies persevered into a new era of wildlife restoration, wilderness designation, and cross-border stewardship.
 Today, they are a source of fierce local pride and the namesake of many businesses and festivals.

-As the great silvertip disappears into the forest that bright October afternoon, I am the observer, humble and
+As the great silvertip disappears into the forest that bright October afternoon, I am the observer, humble and grateful that such a place may yet be found.

 - Steve Thompson, writer, Whitefish, MT